GCRMN/gcrmndb_benthos/README.md

 ### Workflow

-The data integration workflow used for the creation of the `gcrmndb_benthos` synthetic dataset includes four main steps [see Wicquart *et al.*, 2022](https://www.sciencedirect.com/science/article/pii/S1574954121003344).
+The data integration workflow used for the creation of the `gcrmndb_benthos` synthetic dataset includes four main steps (see [Wicquart *et al.*, 2022](https://www.sciencedirect.com/science/article/pii/S1574954121003344)).

 1. A
 2. A